hollyouellette/Cryptocurrencies/README.md

    **_Deliverable 1_**:

-   In the deliverable the dataset was preprocessed in order to performance Principal Component Analysis.
+   In this deliverable, the dataset was preprocessed in order to performance Principal Component Analysis.

    **_Deliverable 2_**:

-   A Principath Comoponenet Analysis algorithm was applied to reduce the dimensions of the DataFrame to three principal components.
+   A Principal Component Analysis algorithm was applied to reduce the dimensions of the DataFrame to three principal components.
 These dimensions were then placed into a new DataFrame.

    **_Deliverable 3_**:

-   Using hvPlot, in this deliveable an elbow curve was created to find the best value for K from the previously created DataFrame.
+   Using hvPlot, in this deliverable an elbow curve was created to find the best value for K from the previously created DataFrame.
 Once the K value was identified, a K-means algorithm was run to predict the K clusters for the cryptocurrencies data.

   **_Deliverable 4_**: